sohail-313/sohail-313/README.md

-I love diving into the world of web development.
+love diving into the world of web development.

 ## What I'm into: